cyberFund/cybernomics/en/cybernetic_economy_vision.md

 ## Society
 Impossible to predict.
 But that is clear that religions and politics could be abandoned in only 1 generations and totaly forget in 2 generations of our children’s.
 Great insights you can find [here](http://cadelllast.files.wordpress.com/2012/12/last-c-2014-global-brain-and-the-future-of-human-society2.pdf).
-We believe that our planet will solve all incoming dilemmas to realise the biggest dream of humanity.
+We believe that our planet will solve all incoming dilemmas to realize the biggest dream of humanity.

 ## Space Industry
 Almost everybody dream to go to space.
 After solving huge pack of human problems the most exciting industry is Space.
 Pioneers [Elon Musk](https://en.wikipedia.org/wiki/Elon_Musk), [Bas Lansdorp](https://en.wikipedia.org/wiki/Bas_Lansdorp) and [Arno Wielders](http://www.mars-one.com/about-mars-one/team) already begin to build awesome products.
 Armed with new kind of intelligence humanity would be able to step into new epoch of Great Space Exploration.